cacodcar/cacodcar.github.io/_posts/2020-11-19-Shubery_Piyavskii.md

   - Blog
 ---

-I came across this method the other week and I think it is a really neat way to tackle 1D global optimization.
-The Shubert-Piyavskii method is a global optimization method meaning that it is guaranteed to converge to the global minimum of a function.
+I came across this method the other week, and I think it is an elegant way to tackle 1D global optimization.
+The Shubert-Piyavskii method is a global optimization method that is guaranteed to converge to the global minimum of a function.
 The method requires that the function that we are trying to minimize be Lipschitz continuous and that we know a reasonable upper bound of the constant.
 This is, in effect a, stipulation that the magnitude of the derivative is bounded.
-One of the disadvantages of this method are that you must know either the Lipchitz constant or a reasonable number the minimally bounds the Lipchitz constant.
+One of the disadvantages of this method is that you must know either the Lipchitz constant or a reasonable number the minimally bounds the Lipchitz constant.

-I have adapted the Julia source code from "Algorithms for Optimization" by Kochenderfer
+I have adapted the Julia source code from "Algorithms for Optimization" by Kochenderfer.

 ```python